Guide To Campus Living

 Health & Safety Inspections

 Each resident is responsible for the care and cleaning of his/her room.
 It is also the responsibility of residents to dispose of trash in the outside dumpsters and/or compactors and to keep hallways, baths, and all public areas neat and attractive.
-Housing & Residence Life staff conduct health & safety inspections on the 2nd Tuesday and Wednesday of each month in all residence halls and apartments.
+Housing & Residence Life staff conduct health & safety inspections on the 2nd Monday-Friday of each month in all residence halls and apartments.
 During these health and safety inspections, Housing & Residence Life staff verifies that there are no fire safety hazards and that there are no visible health risks in the room.

 Internet